Sharp Thresholds in Random Simple Temporal Graphs: Foremost tree evolution

 We will now estimate the expected time between the moments of exposing two consecutive edges of the foremost tree.
-More specifically, we will bound the expected values of $X_k^v$ and $\capped{X}^v_k$ given the information revealed by the process in the first $k-1$ steps.
-For every $k \in [n-1]$, let $\A^v_k$ be the $\sigma$-algebra generated by the information revealed at the first $k$ iteration of the algorithm starting at $v$, i.e., by the knowledge of the first $k$ edges $e^v_1, e^v_2, \ldots, e^v_k$ and their time labels $Y^v_1, Y^v_2, \ldots, Y^v_k$.
+More specifically, we will show that $X_k^v$ and $\capped{X}_k^v$ coincide for a given vertex a.a.s., and bound the expected values of $X_k^v$ and $\capped{X}^v_k$ given the information revealed by the process in the first $k-1$ steps.
+For every $k \in [n-1]$, let $\A^v_k$ be the $\sigma$-algebra generated by the information revealed at the first $k$ iterations of the algorithm starting at $v$, \ie by the knowledge of the first $k$ edges $e^v_1, e^v_2, \ldots, e^v_k$ and their time labels $Y^v_1, Y^v_2, \ldots, Y^v_k$.
 Let also $\A^v_0$ be the trivial $\sigma$-algebra.
 Then, we have the following